nxtd-dev/dash/README.md

 - Go to ```https://{your.domain}/{xera-directory}/install.php``` and click on the 'Get Started' button.
 - Set your website's ```Website URL```, ```Cookie Prefix```, enable ```CSRF Protection``` and hit the 'Next Step' button.
 - Edit the database credentials and click on the 'Next Step' button (this will automatically import tables and records to the database).
-- Register an admin account and log in to your admin panel.
+- Register an admin account and login to your admin panel.
 - Replace the logo and favicon located in ```assets/default/img/``` with your own.
 - Setup SMTP (see below for some services you can use).
 - Refer to [Setup Guide](Setup-Guide.md)